 |CPHON Study Guide||CPHON Flashcards|

 What categories and topics are covered on this exam?
-What percentage of questions are there for each category?

 - Psychosocial Dimensions of Care: 9%